maxtoroq/XCST-a/README.md

 [XCST] web pages for ASP.NET
 ============================
-This repository provides integration of XCST with ASP.NET for web application development.
+This repository provides integration of XCST with ASP.NET and ASP.NET Core for web application development.
 It includes a set of extension instructions known as the "application extension" based on a [trimmed down fork](src/Xcst.AspNet/Framework) of ASP.NET MVC 5.

 See the [project home][XCST] for more information.